alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2026/ibn-uthaymeen/2026-04-26-who-are-the-salaf.md

 mp3: "https://sounds.binothaimeen.net/storage/uploads/ftawamp3/Lw_175_18.mp3"
 active: audios
 featured: true
-summary: "When the term Salaf is used in a specific Islamic context, it refers to the three favored generations, they are the Companions (Sahabah), the Successors (Tabi’un), and those who followed the Successors. "
+summary: "Al-Salaf al-Salih (the Pious Predecessors) are the Sahabah (Companions) and those who followed their path among the Tabi’un (Successors) and the Atba’ al-Tabi’un (Successors of the Successors)."
 muftis:
   shaykh:
     - name: Shaykh Ibn Uthaymeen